nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 961
 00:58:01,310 --> 00:58:07,101
-[SPEAKER_03]: After that it just expires and again you have to price another ticket for that.
+[SPEAKER_03]: After that it just expires and again you have to raise another ticket for that.
 [SPEAKER_01]: And it keeps track of everything that's been done.
+[SPEAKER_03]: Yeah.

 962
 00:58:07,081 --> 00:58:12,771